Hyunglok-Kim/Hyunglok-Kim.github.io/bash_commands.md

 ## &nbsp;
-## This page includes simple bash command lines that I found usefull in Linux
+## This page includes simple bash commands/VIM options that I found usefull

 ### How to zip files and move to the local machine from a HPC server